observablehq/plot/README.md

 * *scale*.**zero** - if true, extend the domain to include zero if needed
 * *scale*.**percent** - if true, transform proportions in [0, 1] to percentages in [0, 100]

+A top-level **nice** option is also supported as shorthand for setting *scale*.nice on all scales.
 Lastly a *scale*.**transform** option allows you to specify a function to apply to all values before they are passed through the scale.
 This is useful for transforming a scale’s associated data, say to convert Celsius to Fahrenheit.

 ```js
 Plot.plot({